Mukassir-Ahmed-Farooqui/open-doc/README.md

 ## 🎬 Live Demo Walkthrough

-Follow this predefined sequence to demonstrate all capabilities of the OpenDoc platform.
+Follow this predefined sequence to demonstrate all capabilities of the open-doc platform.

 ### Scenario 1: User Onboarding & First Query